 That’s not the end of it.
 Big brands such as AMC’s Walking Dead have integrated a service known as StorySync that brings together fans from across the world.
 Thanks to this ingenious service, fans of the famous Walking Dead TV series can share “…snap rolls, cool trivia, exclusive video and watch episodes on air.”
 Tell me, isn’t that dead cool?

-If the above Walking Dead illustration doesn’t cut it for you, here are more examples:
+If the above Walking Dead illustration doesn’t cut it for you, here’s another example.

-You will be surprised at the extent WordPress can go as far as integrating with other services go.
+Angry Birds is also running their own social promotions and they’re using (you guessed it) WordPress.
+You will be surprised at the extent WordPress can go as far as integrating with other services go!

 8. WordPress is 100% Responsive and Mobile Friendly

 Once you place your website on WordPress, you don’t have to break your back backwards trying to make it fit mobile screens.
-The platform (especially the new version WordPress 3.8.1) is built on the latest web standards, which means you can build fully responsive websites in a matter of minutes.
+The platform is built on the latest web standards, which means you can build fully responsive websites in a matter of minutes.

 Have you opened any of the above sites in a new tab?
 Good.
 Now, open the same website on your mobile device and experience responsive design at its best.
 WordPress = responsiveness.